-This tutorial will show you how to easily update your themes in your dashboard.
+This tutorial will show you how to upgrade a theme to its newest version inside your dashboard.

 Upgrading WordPress Themes – Best Practices

-Backing up your website before making any changes to your site is vital.
-Whenever something doesn’t go as planned, you can always restore your website to its former configuration.
+Backing up your files and data before making any changes to your site is vital.
+This way, if something goes wrong, you can always restore your website to its former configuration.

 If you don’t want to perform manual backups, there are a number of plugins you can use.
-You can read about a WordPress backup plugin that can automate your site backups here:
+You can read about a WordPress backup plugin that can fully automate your backup process here:

-Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be some release notes accompanying an update which provides an overview of new features, improvements, security fixes or any other information pertaining to the new theme version.
+When WordPress upgrades its software to a new version, this can affect the functionality of certain themes.
+Depending on the theme you are using, there may be a changelog file accompanying an update listing new features, improvements, security fixes or important changes in the new version.

-If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, you should upgrade.
+If the changes seem irrelevant or unimportant, you can skip the update.
+Otherwise, it’s best to update.

 3. Test The Theme